 The first step: Try not to think of foods as being either “good” or “bad,” says Dr. Freidl.
 Instead, think: “Everything in moderation.”
 Even if you do slip up and eat more than you wanted to, it’s important to move forward.
 “There’s always the next opportunity to make a healthy choice,” she says.

 If you believe that you’re sneaking large quantities of food and feel a loss of emotional control, you may be prone to binge eating.
 Medication and therapy can help, says Dr. Freidl.
-Talk to your primary care doctor about which steps to take next: You may want to work with a cognitive behavioral therapist or nutritionist to develop a plan.
+Talk to your primary care doctor about which steps to take next: You may want to work with a cognitive behavioural therapist or nutritionist to develop a plan.